earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

 ## Interchange format

-A serialization scheme (data format) that implements some information model (schema and vocabulary) to communicate information between agents.
+A serialization scheme (data format) for communication between agents.
 Most general values are for generic formats specified by typical MIME types, but includes much more granular identification of schemes that are specific to particular applications.
+These generally implement some underlying information model (schema and vocabulary) that enables semantic as well as syntactic interoperability.
 An Interchange Format SHOULD have an associated specification that documents its provisions and usage.
+Registered interchange formats are intended to provide identifiers for data serialization formats that work with specific applications.
+In situations where no specification resource is availalbe to document the  format, it is sufficient to simply identify the format as an application specific format.
+This is the case for various commercial applications that use proprietary formats, as well as for scientific model input and output formats.

 ## Service, Interchange format, Interface/API